loganthomsen14/loganthomsen14/README.md

 - 🌱 I’m currently learning about databases and backend developing.
 - 💞 I code my projects in HTML, CSS and JavaScript.
 I also use Bootstrap, jQuery and EJS.
 - 💞️ I have some experience with node.js and express.js.
+- I work with a team that uses React, Next JS, and Tailwindcss for all of our frontend projects.
 - 📫 How to reach me: loganthomsen14@gmail.com

 <!---